 The other big benefit here is the ability to install and work with full desktop oriented applications, rather than mobile-based Apps that can be limited in functionality.

-However, Windows-based Apps are still limited in numbers, and a lot of Apps you take for granted on Android and iOS are not available on Windows.
+However, Windows-based Apps are still limited in numbers, and many Apps you take for granted on Android and iOS are not available on Windows.

 Pricing is varied depending on the device model you choose.
-Windows tablet devices tend to be more expensive than android models, but can give Apple devices a good run for their money (no pun intended).
+Windows tablets tend to be more expensive than android models, but can give Apple devices a good run for their money (no pun intended).

 There is a lot of great choice in today's tablet market.
 The evolution of tablet operating systems and associated hardware quality means it comes down to affordability and personal preference when choosing your next tablet device.